 Scar began running strategic simulations through its organic computer.
 Former battles were analyzed and patterns were dissected.
 When the human fighters reached there, Scar would detach itself and …

 Suddenly, the consciousness of the Cylon Raider known to its enemies as Scar winked out of existence.
 And because the Resurrection ship had been destroyed, there would be no coming back from this.

-The Drazi ships hiding in another sector could see no purpose to the White Stars having fired at the asteroids.
-The Drazi Captain furiously scanned but his scanners were not powerful enough to see anything other than rock and metal debris (many asteroids had much metal in them).
-The metals they scanned were not the type that any known race used for ships, so they discarded it as so much detritus.
+Rather than hail them, the Drazi had decided to just observe.
+The sudden shots startled them.
+The lead Drazi Captain furiously ordered scans but their scanners saw only rock and metal debris (many asteroids had much metal in them).
+The metals they scanned were not the type that any known race used for ships, so they identified it as unimportant.

-However, they noticed the White Stars unexpectedly start flying toward the Asteroid field.
-Worrying their spying would be discovered, the Drazi ship ordered a jumppoint opened before the powerful ships were close enough to pick up the activity through the interference.
+When the White Stars unexpectedly start flying toward the Asteroid field, the Drazi worried their spying would be discovered.
+The lead Drazi captain ordered a jump point opened before the powerful ships were close enough to pick up the activity through the interference.

 The Ambassador at Babylon 5 would be told that they had seen nothing.